-The proposed 2051 rapid transit network, shown on Map 3 in Appendix B, identifies and protects rapid transit corridors to support York Region's planned growth needs.
+The recommended 2051 rapid transit network, shown on Map 3 in Appendix B, identifies and protects rapid transit corridors to support York Region's planned growth needs.
 Rapid transit infrastructure may include physically separated lanes for the exclusive use of buses or light-rail vehicles.
 In York Region these are also referred to as "rapidways".

-Because the TMP guides long-term capital investment, the proposed rapid transit network focuses on infrastructure needs, including bus rapidways and the Yonge North Subway Extension.
-However, this does not preclude investment in more frequent transit service on regional roads.
-The capital needs of other transit services, like changes to the Frequent Transit Network, local bus routes and Mobility On-Request, are adjusted in response to shorter-term demand and reflected in annual service plans, YRT's five-year plans and the 10-year capital plans in the Region's budget.
+Because the TMP guides long-term capital investment, the recommended rapid transit network focuses on infrastructure needs, including bus rapidways and the Yonge North Subway Extension.
+However, this focus does not preclude investment in more frequent transit service on regional roads.
+The capital needs of other transit services, like changes to the Frequent Transit Network, increased local bus services and Mobility On-Request, are adjusted in response to shorter-term demand and reflected in annual service plans, YRT's five-year plans and the 10-year roads and transit capital construction program in the Region's budget.
+Ongoing integration between YRT and Metrolinx will be required to ensure that future expansion of GO rail service and bus rapid transit are well integrated with local transit services.
 For more information, visit yrt.ca

-The proposed rapid transit network is consistent with the 2016 Transportation Master Plan, with some adjustment to reflect budgeting needs.
+The recommended rapid transit network is consistent with the 2016 Transportation Master Plan, with some adjustment to reflect budgeting needs.
 Its foundation is a body of background knowledge, including approved environmental assessments and technical analysis in provincial plans and previous Regional TMPs.

-While the rapid transit network plan generally aligns with Metrolinx's 2041 Regional Transportation Plan that was released in 2018, it also recognizes that longterm planning has since evolved:
+While the rapid transit network plan generally aligns with Metrolinx's 2041 Regional Transportation Plan that was released in 2018, it also recognizes that long-term planning has since evolved:

-- In the provincial Greater Golden Horseshoe Transportation Plan, the Ministry of Transportation is moving towards including parallel transitway corridors along new or extended 400-series highways - > The provincial government has also signalled an interest in shifting from the current mode of focusing all rapid transit on Union Station to one that includes a loop to bypass Toronto's downtown core and connects new major transit hubs, including Richmond Hill Centre, with Toronto Pearson International Airport and other important destinations - Infrastructure investments also reflect new forecasts for population and employment growth in the updated Regional Official Plan and the Region's designation of new major transit station areas
+- In the provincial Greater Golden Horseshoe Transportation Plan, the Ministry of Transportation is moving towards including parallel transitway corridors along new or extended 400-series highways - > The Greater Golden Horseshoe Transportation Plan also includes a new major east-west rapid transit loop that bypasses Toronto's downtown core and connects new major transit hubs, including Richmond Hill Centre, with Toronto Pearson International Airport and other important destinations - > Infrastructure investments also reflect new forecasts for population and employment growth in the updated Regional Official Plan and the Region's designation of new major transit station areas